districtr/districtr/docs/06charts/histogram.md

 There are only two kinds of Histograms, one for age and one for income.
 They are used in separate plugins through two complete separate functions.
-Thus, for clarity sake, logic around `isAge` could be abstracted to the separate functions alone, leaving Histogram a more generic object.
+Thus, for clarity sake, logic around `isAge` could be abstracted to the descendent function alone, leaving Histogram a more generic object.

 There are eight places where `isAge` is tested in Histogram.